-The City terminated the Plan in accordance with the provisions of Florida Statutes 175.
+Although it has not expressed an intention to do so, the City may terminate the Plan in accordance with the provisions of Florida Statutes 185.37.
 In the event that the Plan is terminated or contributions to the Plan are permanently discontinued, the benefits of each participant in the Plan at the termination date would be non-forfeitable.